dtrihinas/FitbitDataExtractor/README.md

 How to run
 ----------
-import FitbitDataExtractor and use your email and password to get YOUR own data
+import FitbitDataExtractor and use as arguments (args) your email and password to get YOUR own data

 Examples
 ---------